CING-FM: Frequency switch; subsequent format changes (2001–present)

 On April 10, 2013, at 9:53 a.m., the station changed its format back to Hot AC, now branded as 95.3 Fresh FM.
 The station became the fourth radio station owned by Corus to adopt the "Fresh" branding.
 While most of the previous format's airstaff (including Toronto market veterans Gord James, John Novak and Bob Saint) were let go, Darrin Laidman and Colleen Rusholme remain in mornings with their producer Mike moving to evenings after a brief jockless period.
+The final song as "Vinyl" was Landslide by Fleetwood Mac while the first song as "Fresh" was Get the Party Started by Pink!.

 On February 13, 2015, CING rebranded to 95.3 Fresh Radio, in conjunction with Corus rebranding all of their "Fresh FM" stations to the new branding on the same date and time.

 On March 26, 2019, at 8 a.m., CING rebranded as Energy 95.3.
 The last song on "Fresh" was "Good Feeling" by Flo Rida, while the first song on the revived "Energy" was "High Hopes" by Panic!
 At the Disco.
 The change brought with it a new morning show, Tucker and Maura, formerly of CKFM-FM in Toronto.
 Former morning hosts Rusholme moved to afternoon drive, while Laidman decided to leave the company.
-Later that year, Rusholme departed for Ottawa sister station CJOT-FM, and was replaced with the syndicated Brooke & Jubal, based out of KQMV in Seattle.
+Later that year, Rusholme departed for Ottawa sister station CJOT-FM, and was replaced with the syndicated "Brooke & Jubal in the Morning", based out of KQMV in Seattle.
 CING was the second station in Canada to air Brooke & Jubal following Ottawa sister station CKQB-FM, and the first to air it in afternoons.
 (The show would later be dropped, and replaced with Jeunesse.)

 CING competes with local stations CJED-FM and CHRE-FM, as well as neighboring stations CHUM-FM and CHFI-FM (from Toronto) and CHYM-FM (from Kitchener).

+On September 13, 2023, the CRTC approved an application by Corus to relocate CING-FM's transmission site from Stoney Creek to a new tower in the Flamborough district of Hamilton, off Highway 5, between Millgrove Side Road and Mazza Avenue.
+Antenna height was lowered from 305.0 to 287.0 metres (EHAAT).
+Power would remain at 100,000 watts (ERP) and the radiation pattern would remain non-directional.
+CING-FM remains at 95.3 FM.

 HD Radio

 In 2012, CING signed on HD Radio operations.
 Initially, their HD2 subchannel was testing mostly with traffic and weather reports, as well as gas price reports.
 CING is the first Canadian radio station to utilize the technology.
 Multicultural station CJSA-FM in nearby Toronto signed on their HD technology in December 2013.
 On September 8, 2015, CING began simulcasting sister CFMJ on 95.3-HD2.
 On February 4, 2016, CING added a simulcast of sister station CHML to their HD radio feed on 95.3-HD3.
+The simulcast ended when CHML ceased broadcasting on August 14, 2024.